GAO Report on Nursing Homes

 Private investment (PI) firms acquisition of several large nursing home chains led to concerns that the quality of care may have been adversely affected.
 These concerns may have been in part due to PI firms business strategies and their lack of financial transparency compared to publicly traded companies.
-In September 2010, GAO reported on the extent of PI ownership of nursing homes and firms involvement in the operations of homes they acquired.
-In this report, GAO examined how nursing homes that were acquired by PI firms changed from before acquisition or differed from other homes in: (1) deficiencies cited on state surveys, (2) nurse staffing levels, and (3) financial performance.
-GAO identified nursing homes that had been acquired by PI firms from 2004 through 2007 and then used data from CMSs Online Survey, Certification, and Reporting system and Medicare Skilled Nursing Facility Cost Reports to compare these PI homes to other for-profit and non-profit homes.
-For PI-acquired homes, GAO also compared homes for which the operations and real estate were owned by the same firm to those that were not.
-Because research has shown that other variables influence deficiencies, staffing, and financial performance, GAO statistically controlled that is adjusted for several factors, including the percent of residents for whom the payer is Medicare, facility size, occupancy rate, market competition, and state.
-Any differences GAO found cannot necessarily be attributed to PI ownership or acquisition.
+In September 2010, the Government Accountability Office (GAO) reported on the extent of PI ownership of nursing homes and firms involvement in the operations of homes they acquired.
+In this report, the GAO examined how nursing homes that were acquired by PI firms changed from before acquisition or differed from other homes in: (1) deficiencies cited on state surveys, (2) nurse staffing levels, and (3) financial performance.
+The GAO identified nursing homes that had been acquired by PI firms from 2004 through 2007 and then used data from the Centers for Medicare and Medicaid Service’s (CMS) Online Survey, Certification, and Reporting system and Medicare Skilled Nursing Facility Cost Reports to compare these PI homes to other for-profit and non-profit homes.
+For PI-acquired homes, the GAO also compared homes for which the operations and real estate were owned by the same firm to those that were not.
+Because research has shown that other variables influence deficiencies, staffing, and financial performance, the GAO statistically controlled that is adjusted for several factors, including the percent of residents for whom the payer is Medicare, facility size, occupancy rate, market competition, and state.
+Any differences the GAO found cannot necessarily be attributed to PI ownership or acquisition.